lee-jian-hui/tts-system/WRITEUP.md

 ### 3.3 Backpressure

-I chose a simple, implicit backpressure mechanism:
+Backpressure is handled with a mix of explicit and implicit mechanisms:

+- On the server, WebSocket `stream_tts` requests enqueue "stream this session" jobs into a bounded in-process queue that is drained by a fixed worker pool.
+Workers run `TTSService.stream_session_audio`, which performs provider calls, ffmpeg transcoding, and WebSocket sends.
+The queue size and worker count together cap how many heavy streams can be active or waiting in memory.
+When both are saturated, new streams are rejected with a structured `503 Gateway overloaded` response instead of building an unbounded backlog.
-- On the server, each call to `await websocket.send_json(...)` in the WebSocket handler acts as a backpressure point.
-If the client or network slows down, sending takes longer, which naturally slows reading from the provider stream.
+- Each `await websocket.send_json(...)` call also acts as a backpressure point.
+If the client or network slows down, sending takes longer, which naturally slows how fast workers pull new audio chunks from providers.
 - On the client, for live PCM16 playback, I track how far ahead the scheduled playhead is relative to the current time in the Web Audio context.
-When a “limit buffer” option is enabled and that lead exceeds a threshold (~2 seconds), new chunks are dropped and counted as dropped frames instead of increasing latency indefinitely.
+When a "limit buffer" option is enabled and that lead exceeds a threshold (about 2 seconds), new chunks are dropped and counted as dropped frames instead of increasing latency indefinitely.

-For `wav`/`mp3`, the streaming path is used mainly for metrics, actual playback happens via a single file fetched once the stream ends, so backpressure is less critical to user experience there.
+For `wav` and `mp3`, the streaming path is used mainly for metrics.
+Actual playback happens via a single file fetched once the stream ends, so backpressure is less critical to user experience there.

 ### 3.4 Normalization of Requests (text, voice, language, format)